Christy is a self-taught baker who is still learning. She enjoys scaling down recipes to avoid wasting delicious goodies.

 - Add egg and vanilla.
 Beat for 2 more minutes.

 - Pour batter into pan.
-The batter is super runny and it hardly filled the bottom of my 6 x 2 inch pan.
-I was a little nervous but as it baked it rose about halfway up the pan.
-If you have a smaller pan you could always try using them if you want a taller cake.
+The batter is super runny and it hardly filled the bottom of my 6" x 2" pan.
+I was a little nervous, but as it baked, it rose about halfway up the pan.
+If you have a smaller pan, you could always try using them if you want a taller cake.

 - Remove from oven when fully baked and leave to cool in pan for 10 minutes.
 Then remove it from the pan and cool it the rest of the way.
 While you're waiting for the cake to cool you can...

-By the time all that is done you should be ready to frost and/or decorate your cake.
-If you're just butter creaming it up, do your thing and enjoy!
-If you're doing the fondant thing a couple tips I have are to make sure to roll your pieces thin, I made the black eye circles too thick so it hardened on the cake more quickly.
-Also when coloring the fondant black it takes a lot of gel coloring.
+By the time all that is done, you should be ready to frost and/or decorate your cake.
+If you're just butter-creaming it up, do your thing and enjoy!
+If you're doing the fondant thing, make sure to roll your pieces thin.
+I made the black eye circles too thick, so it hardened on the cake more quickly.
+Also, when coloring the fondant black, it takes a lot of gel coloring.
 Be patient.